 The Master of Greenhouse Gas Management and Accounting (MGMA) degree is a Plan C (professional / no thesis) degree that provides students with knowledge and experience necessary to launch successful careers and contribute to tackling the challenges of greenhouse gas quantification and mitigation.
 The program leverages world-leading greenhouse gas and climate change expertise from across CSU and enables students from a wide variety of majors and backgrounds to develop the skills needed for emerging professions in greenhouse gas management and accounting.
 READ MORE

 Watershed science is the interdisciplinary study of the physical, chemical, and biological factors that affect the quantity, quality, and flux of water.
 Such hydrologic changes have important implications for other natural resources that depend on water.
-The Watershed Science MS program is internationally renowned, and the completion of a graduate degree is excellent preparation for a career in governmental agencies, private industry, teaching, or research.
+The Watershed Science MS and Ph.D. programs are internationally renowned, and the completion of a graduate degree is excellent preparation for a career in governmental agencies, private industry, teaching, or research.
 The strong placement record and extensive alumni network attest to the quality and relevance of the graduate program.
 Employment opportunities at all levels are excellent and diverse.
 READ MORE

 Master’s in Greenhouse Gas Management and Accounting